What is Molybdenum Disulfide and why is it showing a good lubricating behavior?

-In moving/mating components, friction causes considerable loss of energy, poorer performance, and limits the wear life of the components.
+In moving/mating components, the friction causes considerable loss of energy, poorer performance, and limits the wear life of the components.
 Molybdenum Disulfide can provide a low coefficient of friction, sometimes as low as 0.05 COF.
 This will be dependent on the humidity, cleanliness, and sliding conditions of your application.

 Also, the molybdenum disulfide dry lubricant can:

-- Operate in a wide range of temperatures up to 600 deg F and maintain its lubricity in high load, high speed conditions.
+- Operate in a wide range of temperatures up to 600 deg F and maintain its lubricity in high load, high-speed conditions.

 - Be very effective in inhibiting corrosion as well when combined with the proper resins and binders.

-Lubrication relies on the slippage along the sulfur atoms.
+Lubrication relies on the slippage along with the sulfur atoms.
 All of the properties of the lamella structure are intrinsic and no external form of moisture is required (as it is with graphite).
 Mos2 performs best when water vapor is not present, making molybdenum disulfide coating ideal for vacuum applications.

 |Coefficient of Friction||0.06 to 0.15|

-|Substrates||All ferrous or non-ferrous metal
+|Substrates||All ferrous or non-ferrous metal|